Rohit Khurana: Modelling, acting debut and breakthrough (2001–13)

 In 2010, Khurana featured in Star One's Miley Jab Hum Tum.
-He got selected next in Maayke Se Bandhi Dor on Star Plus in 2011.
-That year he debuted into Bollywood with Hindi movie Men Will Be Men.
+He was next featured in Maayke Se Bandhi Dor on Star Plus in 2011.
+That year he made his Bollywood debut with the Hindi movie Men Will Be Men.
 It failed to perform well commercially.

 In 2012, Khurana was cast in the Tamil film Billa II.
 He forayed into Punjabi cinema with rom-com Dil Tainu Karda Ae Pyar.
-In 2013, his 2nd Punjabi film named Singh vs Kaur was released.
+In 2013, his second Punjabi film, Singh vs Kaur, was released.

-Returning back to Hindi television, Khurana got the chance to enact the lead role in Sony Entertainment Television's love story Dil Ki Nazar Se Khoobsurat opposite Soumya Seth in 2013.
+Returning to Hindi television, Khurana performed the lead role in Sony Entertainment Television's 2013 love story Dil Ki Nazar Se Khoobsurat, opposite Soumya Seth.
 He was praised for his performance as Madhav Periwal, an ugly man.
-He quit the series after his character's death.
+He left the series after his character's death.

 Further works and success (2013–present)

-Towards the end of 2013, Khurana entered Colors TV's popular daily soap Sasural Simar Ka.
-He was cast as an antagonist, Shaurya Singhania opposite Falaq Naaz.
-He exited the soap after playing for 3 months.
+Towards the end of 2013, Khurana joined Colors TV's popular daily soap Sasural Simar Ka.
+He was cast as Shaurya Singhania, an antagonist opposite Falaq Naaz.
+He left the soap after three months.
 Afterwards, he took a short break from acting.

-Khurana ended his break in 2015 and came back to TV playing Jamaal Peshawari in Zee TV's Lajwanti.
-That year he gave an extended cameo appearance in Star Plus's Suhani Si Ek Ladki as Rohan, a lawyer.
-From 2015 to 2016, he essayed the part of Viraat in Big Magic's Chatur Aur Chalak, Birbal aur Viraat.
+Khurana ended his break in 2015, and came back to TV playing Jamaal Peshawari in Zee TV's Lajwanti.
+That year he had an extended cameo appearance in Star Plus's Suhani Si Ek Ladki as Rohan, a lawyer.
+From 2015 to 2016, he portrayed the part of Viraat in Big Magic's Chatur Aur Chalak, Birbal aur Viraat.
 He was chosen for the character of a garbage man in the Hindi short film Girl in Red.

-The role of Dr. Manav Garewal in Colors TV's reincarnation based romance Kasam Tere Pyaar Ki marked Khurana's first television venture of 2017.
-Then he appeared in the film Hotel Beautifool.
-He received immense appreciation for his portrayal of adult Shani in Colors TV's mythological series Karmaphal Daata Shani which he bagged in the last quarter of 2017.
-He played the same role as a guest in Colors TV's another mythological show Mahakali — Anth Hi Aarambh Hai.
+The role of Dr. Manav Garewal in Colors TV's reincarnation-based romance Kasam Tere Pyaar Ki marked Khurana's first television venture of 2017.
+He then appeared in the film Hotel Beautifool.
+He received immense praise for his portrayal of adult Shani in Colors TV's mythological series Karmaphal Daata Shani, a role he received in the last quarter of 2017.
+He played the same role as a guest in another Colors TV mythological show, Mahakali — Anth Hi Aarambh Hai.

-In 2019, Khurana was roped in for Colors TV's supernatural series Tantra essaying Daksh Mehra.
+In 2019, Khurana was cast in Colors TV's supernatural series Tantra as Daksh Mehra.

-In 2020, he played as shani dev in Devi adi parashakti.
+In 2020, he played as Shani Dev in Devi Adi Parashakti.